 - The current date you wrote the letter put it on the right

-- A job line (e.g., Application for account
+- A job task line (e.g., Application for an accountant position.)

 - Write personalized directly (e.g., “Dear Mr. Smith” ) If you don’t know the person’s name “To whom it may concern” will be fine.

 - An opening paragraph that briefly introduces you to the reader